ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}

-Multiple census records confirm that all the Mills' children were born in Staten Island, and they were baptized in the Reformed Dutch Church of Port Richmond, where Charles Pine was a longtime member of the consistory.
+Multiple census records confirm that all the Mills' children were born in Staten Island, and they were baptized in the Reformed Dutch Church of Port Richmond.

 <div class="cols">
 {{% fig "staten-island/rdc/rdc-scan_067" "350" /%}}